interruptlabs/VRDP-Training-Material/README.md

-# VRDP Training Material
+# VRDP C and Python Material
-This repository contains the pre-joining training materials given to aspiring researchers on the Vulnerability Researcher Development Program.
+This repository contains the pre-joining training materials given to aspiring researchers on our Vulnerability Researcher Development Programme.

 ## C Tasks
 An introductory guide to the wonderful world of C!
 Aspiring researchers are taught to think and code in C with challenges and tasks included to test their knowledge along the way.